27

 Interestingly enough, this seemingly impossible exchange went on between David and Jane (company’s representative) for some time, during which his offer of payment with spider drawings was rejected by the representative not just once, but twice:

-In November 2008, David took his joke to another level by auctioning off his drawing of the seven-legged spider.
-The classic eBay joke caught on quickly, after a user known as Patrick made the winning bid of US$ 10,000 for the drawing while others put up customized/accessorized versions of David’s spider, such as Santa’s hat and Buddhist’s robe.
+In November 2008, Thorne took his joke to another level by auctioning off his drawing of the seven-legged spider.
+The classic eBay joke quickly caught on in the blogosphere and news media after an eBay user known as Patrick made the winning bid of US$ 10,000 for the drawing while others put up customized or accessorized versions of Thorne's spider, such as Santa's hat and Buddhist robe.

 External References